• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Rosier des Alpes

-This rose is distinguished by its hanging fruits, the bright color of its flowers and its branches usually without thorn.
+This rose stands out for its hanging fruits, the bright colour of its flowers and its usually spineless twigs.
 From its Latin name, Rosa pendulina, Pendulina means “pendant”, recalling the falling port of the fruits of this flowering plant.

 • THE MEADOW SALSIFY •